|Studebaker Owners Club UK|

 To sum up the day, the cars on display were fabulous, the company was good and the weather was kind.
 At least two of us forgot our sunhats and got sunburned!

 New members are always welcomed.
 It is not necessary to own a Studebaker, anyone with an interest in the Marque is very welcome to join and become a club member.
 The £20 subscription is very good value - all members receive six copies of the club magazine, the Stude Examiner, annually.
 If you would like to join us, we are a small friendly club, and Rex Burr our Membership Secretary and Treasurer would be pleased to hear from you.

 Rex Burr.
 Tel.
 01603 412551 email: firstname.lastname@example.org

-What did you do on Drive your Studebaker Day on Saturday 14th September and did you remember to take your camera with you?
-If you did it would be great to have some photos.
-Please send them to me with a brief description and I will add them to the website.
+What will you do on Drive your Studebaker Day on Saturday the 13th and will you remember to take your camera with you?
+It would be great to have some photos, but don't wait until September, take photos when you are out and about this spring and summer, it has to stop raining eventually.
+Then send them to me with a brief description and I will add them to the website.

 Web Master. email. email@example.com

 Unfortunately we don't have any photos of our shopping trip to Morrisons on the 14th, but thanks to last year's good summer we have attended local car shows and trips further afield, the Rally of the Giants at Blenheim of course, and the Derbyshire Tour.
 Another favourite for us is the Classics on the Common show at Harpenden which attracts over a thousand entries from classic car and bike owners.
 Driving though Harpenden at the end of the evening through streets lined with crowds of cheering enthusiasts is a great experience too.